OpenNebula/docs/source/open_cluster_deployment/kvm_node_deployment/kvm_driver.rst

 * ``IO``: set IO policy possible values are ``threads`` and ``native``.
 * ``IOTHREAD``: thread id used by this disk.
 It can only be used for virtio disk conrtollers and if ``IOTHREADS`` > 0.
 * ``DISCARD``: controls what to do with trim commands, the options are ``ignore`` or ``unmap``.
 It can only be used with virtio-scsi.
-* ``IO Throttling support``: You can limit TOTAL/READ/WRITE throughput or IOPS.
+* IO Throttling support - You can limit TOTAL/READ/WRITE throughput or IOPS.
 Also burst control for this IO operations can be set for each disk. :ref:`See the reference guide for the attribute names and purpose <reference_vm_template_disk_section>`.

 NIC
 ~~~

 * ``TARGET``: name for the tun device created for the VM.
 It corresponds to the ``ifname`` option of the '-net' argument of the ``kvm`` command.
 * ``SCRIPT``: name of a shell script to be executed after creating the tun device for the VM.
 It corresponds to the ``script`` option of the '-net' argument of the ``kvm`` command.
-* ``QoS`` to control the network traffic.
+* QoS to control the network traffic.
 We can define different kind of controls over network traffic:

     * ``INBOUND_AVG_BW``
     * ``INBOUND_PEAK_BW``